fenago/ml-scikit-keras-tensorflow/labs/lab_5.md

-The `SVC` class is based on the `libsvm` library, which implements [an algorithm](https://homl.info/14) that supports the kernel trick.^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch05.html) The training time complexity is usually between
+The `SVC` class is based on the `libsvm` library, which implements [an algorithm](https://homl.info/14) that supports the kernel trick.
+^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch05.html) The training time complexity is usually between
 *O*(*m*^2^ × *n*) and *O*(*m*^3^ × *n*).
 Unfortunately, this means that
 it gets dreadfully slow when the number of training instances gets large (e.g., hundreds of thousands of instances).
 This algorithm is perfect